eXist-db/existdb-ansible-role/README.md

 File webapp/WEB-INF/web.xml gets modified so that `servlet/init-param` prevents unauthorized directory listings (`exist_webxml_initparam_hidden="true"`).
-To restore the default behavior:
+To restore the default behavior, set this variable to string "false".

-    exist_webxml_initparam_hidden: "false"

 ## Performance Tuning

-Increase memory for the exist process beyond 2GB default (unit is MB).
+Increase heap memory for the exist process beyond 2GB default (unit is MB).
 Set min and max to the same amount to help the G1GC garbage collector to size its region space:

     exist_mem_min_heap: 16384
     exist_mem_max_heap: 16384

-If you encounter exceptions relating to out of `Metaspace` or `DirectMemory` you may want to increase these values:
+Limit the amount of `Metaspace` and `DirectMemory` to reasonable values (unit is MB).
+Without limits on highly loaded servers, these may consume significant amounts of memory that does not get garbage collected.
+The suggested values are good even for highly loaded servers.
+Should you encounter exceptions relating to out of `Metaspace` or `DirectMemory` you may need to increase these values:

     exist_mem_max_meta: 1024
     exist_mem_max_direct: 1024